Digging in the Dirt

 "Digging in the Dirt" is a song by British musician Peter Gabriel.
-It was released as the first single taken from his sixth studio album, Us, on 7 September 1992.
-The song was a minor hit on the US Billboard Hot 100, peaking at number 52, but it topped both the Billboard Modern Rock Tracks and Album Rock Tracks charts.
+It was released on 7 September 1992 by Real World and Virgin Records as the first single taken from his sixth studio album, Us (1992).
+The song, written and co-produced by Gabriel, was a minor hit on the US Billboard Hot 100, peaking at number 52, but it topped both the Billboard Modern Rock Tracks and Album Rock Tracks charts.
 The song was moderately successful on the UK Singles Chart, where it peaked at number 24, and it reached the top 10 in Canada, Portugal, and Sweden.
+The accompanying music video was directed by John Downer.

+Background

+"Digging in the Dirt" began with some percussion tracks played by Hossam Ramzy that originated from "Zaar", a song on Gabriel's Passion album.
+Ramzy's surdo and duf tracks were then combined with a rhythm pattern from an Akai MPC60 and a synth bass played on a Roland D-50.
+Gabriel then ad-libbed some vocal parts, first coming up with the "shut your mouth" lyric, which was one of the song's working titles.
+At other points of its development, the song was also temporarily known as "Plod".

+Gabriel stated that the lyrics to "Digging in the Dirt" were about examining his "darker side" and passive-aggressive behaviors.
+He took inspiration from Why We Kill: Understanding Violence Across Cultures and Disciplines, a book that analyzed characteristics shared amongst murderers.
+Some of the lyrics also reference the psychotherapy that Gabriel was receiving at the time.